ProgrammerByte/TowerOfHanoi/README.md

 -up / down - increases / decreases the number of discs respectively and resets the puzzle.
 -s - toggles auto-solve mode.
 -left / right - decreases / increases the speed of the auto-solve mode.
+-r - resets the speed of the auto-solve mode to 10.
--escape - closes the program
+-escape - closes the program.